Archive for the ‘Uncategorized’ Category

 When I was a graduate student I used to dislike going to academic conferences.
 Despite having won a senior scholarship to Oxford University I was scared of walking into a room of people I didn’t know and trying to start up conversations.
 When I sat next to random folks at lunch and we talked, I always had the sneaking suspicion that there were probably other people present at the conference whose company I’d enjoy even more—but I had no way to figure out who they might be.

-We are curious about other people, especially if we know that we share a common interest.
-And every culture has its own conventions for meeting and learning about strangers.
+We are curious about other people, especially if we share a common interest.
+And every culture has its conventions for meeting and learning about strangers.
 Unfortunately, in a conference setting these conventions limit the number of people we can meet.
-For example, in my experience even an extreme extrovert will find it difficult to meet a majority of the people at a 100-attendee two-day conference.
+For example, in my experience, even an extreme extrovert will find it challenging to meet a majority of the people at a 100-attendee two-day conference.

-Over the years, this desire shaped the first Conferences That Work session: the roundtable.
-The core of every roundtable is the time when each attendee in turn answers the following three questions to a large group (usually, everyone else who is attending the conference).
+Over the years, this desire shaped the first Conferences That Work session: The Three Questions.
+Each attendee in turn answers the following three questions to a group.

 “How did I get here?”